Your cat’s health is of the utmost importance, and at some point, most owners are faced with a confusing medical issue they must confront.

 Cats are generally very guarded when it comes to displaying signs of illness, so owners must be especially vigilant to notice signs of what is medically referred to as Tachypnea.

-Owners experiencing this for the first time with their pet can get very worried, but fear not.
-If acted upon swiftly, this potentially critical situation can be remedied and your little furball will be back to normal.
+Owners experiencing this for the first time with their pet can get very worried but fear not.
+If acted upon swiftly, this potentially critical situation can be remedied and your little furball will be back to “normal cat breathing”.

 What is Tachypnea?

-Tachypnea is a serious medical condition in which your cat’s breathing pattern becomes incredibly rapid, but shallow.
+Tachypnea is a serious medical condition in which your cat’s breathing pattern becomes incredibly rapid but shallow.
 This is sometimes combined with other symptoms, but it is key to watch out for its early stages.
+So if your cat is breathing fast and shallow, this may be a sign.

 A cat’s normal resting respiratory rate is between 20-30 breaths per minute, so anything higher should be taken seriously.
 Check if your cat’s breathing pattern appears different, but also look for a change in their body movements.